Battlefleet Gothic

-Battlefleet Gothic is a miniature wargame that was produced by Games Workshop from 1999 to 2013.
-It simulates combat between large spaceships.
-It was developed primarily by Andy Chambers.
-Although this miniature wargame is no longer supported by Games Workshop, two video game adaptations have been made since its cancellation.
+Battlefleet Gothic is a naval miniature wargame that was produced by Games Workshop from 1999 to 2013 with Andy Chambers as the primary developer.
+A spin-off of the science-fantasy setting of Warhammer 40,000, the game has players command fleets of large spaceships belonging to one of several spaceborne factions.
+Although the wargame's miniatures and rulebooks are no longer supported by Games Workshop, two video game adaptations have been made since its cancellation in 2013.

 As in other miniature wargames, players use miniature models to represent warships.
-The playing field is usually a 4'x4' area that represents an area of space, upon which players place miniature models of planets, asteroids, and other obstacles.
+The playing field is usually a 4'x6' area that represents an area of space, upon which players place miniature models of planets, asteroids, and other obstacles.
 Players take turns to manoeuvre their fleets around the playing field with different objectives that help inform decision making.
-Cunning, strategy and luck of the dice determines the winner.
+Cunning, strategy, and luck of the dice determines the winner.

-Battlefleet Gothic is set in the fictional universe of Warhammer 40,000 — roughly 38,000 years in the future, when humanity has built a massive galactic empire that is beset by alien and supernatural foes.
+Set roughly 38,000 years in the future, the name of Battlefleet Gothic is taken from an in-universe spacefleet of the galaxy-spanning Imperium of Man, assigned to protect the eponymous Gothic Sector from a variety of alien and supernatural foes.

-Introduction
+Overview

-Battlefleet Gothic is an extension to the Warhammer 40,000 universe, providing the ability for players to stage space battles between fleets of spacefaring ships.
+While the base game of Warhammer 40,000 simulates battles between planet-bound armies and squads expanded upon in other extensions such as Necromunda, Epic, or Aeronautica Imperialis, Battlefleet Gothic instead consists of space battles within the same setting.
 Players select spaceships from a variety of fleets representative of the various Warhammer 40,000 races.
 The game as packaged includes rules and background for space fleets of the following factions: